Skip to content

 On-chain data availability

-A full zkRollup schema requires the publication of both the data (which users need to reconstruct the full state) and the validity proofs (zero-knowledge proofs) on-chain.
-However, given the Ethereum configuration, publishing data on-chain incurs gas prices, which is an issue with Layer 1.
-This makes deciding between a Full ZK-Rollup configuration and a Hybrid configuration challenging.
+A full zk-rollup schema requires on-chain publication of both the transaction data (which users need to reconstruct the full state) and the validity proofs (zero-knowledge proofs).

 Under a Hybrid schema, either of the following is possible: